 You can make sensory spelling word cards with some glue and salt.
 A Mom with a Lesson Plan then as three ways you can help your kids practice spelling with them!

 Write their spelling words with cooked spaghetti!
 This one will definitely make education a fun time!
-Another one from A Mom with a Lesson Plan! (shown in collage above)
+Another one from A Mom with a Lesson Plan!

 Make a paper chain with letters to spell words!
 (Add Velcro to make it reusable too!)

 Write your spelling words on a sensory bag with a Q-tip!
 From Scribble Doodle and Draw.
 This one is for for any phonics practice you need to work on!

 Scribble and spell!
 See how many times you can write your spelling words in a section of a scribble!
-(I found this one at Joy in the Journey, but I’m unsure of the origin, please correct me if you know better.)
+(I found this one at Relief Teaching Ideas, but I’m unsure of the origin, please correct me if you know better.)

-Even more places to find fun ways to practice spelling words:
+Even more free places to find games and other fun ways to practice spelling words perfect for Kindergarten:

 - 75 Fun Ways to Practice and Learn Spelling Words from Mom to 2 Posh Li’l Divas